marshmallow-code/apispec/docs/writing_plugins.rst

 Writing Plugins
 ===============

-A plugins is a child class of `apispec.plugin.BasePlugin`.
+A plugins is a subclass of `apispec.plugin.BasePlugin`.

 Helper Methods